-Demian is an Associate Professor in the Department of Biological Sciences at FIU and the Director of the Sharks and Rays Conservation Program at Mote Marine Laboratory.
+Demian is an Adjunct Professor in the Department of Biological Sciences at FIU and the Director of the Sharks and Rays Conservation Program at Mote Marine Laboratory.
 A molecular ecologist by training, he leads the Global FinPrint project and studies the Asian shark fin trade.
 He has published more than 90 scientific papers and appeared on BBC and the Discovery Channel, and The Ellen DeGeneres Show.
 His work has led to a shark sanctuary in The Bahamas, improved shark management in Belize, and the listing of multiple shark and ray species on the Convention on International Trade in Endangered Species (CITES), to name a few.
 Demian is originally from New Zealand and loves his two dogs Kassie and Charlie.

 Ph.D.
 Marine Biology - M.S.
 Marine Biology - B.S.
 Zoology